lucaxbandini/VisageGuard/README.md

 ![image](https://github.com/lucaxbandini/VisageGuard/assets/152310492/73d8134e-b338-492b-8ac4-9a4f2ef9215d)

+# Before You Run...

+- Pressing "Start" before enrolling a user will automatically lock your PC.

+- Versions 0.19 and 0.18 are a little weird with detecting known faces.
+If either gives you problems, use version 0.17 or 0.17.1)

+- If you use either of the alternative versions listed above, they will appear to lag a little but run as intended.
+I hadn't optimized the camera feed yet.

 # Current Known Issues

 - Pressing "Start" will not immediately start detection; give it a few seconds and a window will appear.